Denali Prep Course

 Denali Prep Course Itinerary

 Today is spent with a short (1 – 2 hour) classroom session focusing on the overview of the program and gear selection for the trip.
-Participants will then spend the rest of the day in the Ouray Ice Park covering essential technical skills, such as fixed line travel – an important consideration for climbing Denali.
+Participants will then spend the rest of the day covering essential technical skills, such as fixed line travel – an important consideration for climbing Denali.
 Stay in a hotel.

 The team will begin the climb towards Yankee Boy Basin today, via Camp Bird Mine Road.
 This is an excellent day to put some miles on the snowshoes, and very closely approximates the first day on Denali (from bascamp to 7800′).
 This day will also focus on the concepts of team roped travel, sled use, and preliminarly field investigation into avalanche conditions and how to properly assess risk as it relates to the terrain.
 Camp out.